531 PI

 Upon PMN News' request to the MoE for comment, Julia Novak, General Manager of New Zealand Curriculum & Te Whāriki, responded below:

-The ministry continues to provide a range of supports and resources for learning through Pacific languages, including Gagana Sāmoa, Lea FakaTonga, Vagahau Niue, Te Reo Māori Kuki ‘Airani and Te Gagana Tokelau.
+The Ministry continues to provide a range of supports and resources for learning through Pacific languages, including Gagana Sāmoa, Lea FakaTonga, Vagahau Niue, Te Reo Māori Kuki ‘Airani and Te Gagana Tokelau.

-In addition, the ministry has continued to invest in Pacific learners, including through Tautai o le Moana, Tapasā, and Reo Moana – Pacific Bilingual and Immersion Education PLD.
+In addition, the Ministry has continued to invest in Pacific learners, including through Tautai o le Moana which provides support to principals to lead their schools so that Pacific students and all students can achieve and succeed.

-"We thank NZEI for raising this matter and for their ongoing support of Pacific learners and Pacific-focussed PLD to improve educational outcomes for all Pacific learners."
+"We thank NZEI for raising this matter and for their ongoing support of Pacific learners and Pacific-focussed PLD to improve educational outcomes for all Pacific learners.